AppFlowy-IO/AppFlowy/doc/CONTRIBUTING.md

 So you want to submit code, documentation, or graphical expertise?
 Welcome to the club!
 We will try to give you all the help you need to get up and running.
   - Join our [Discord](https://discord.com/invite/9Q2xaN37tV).
 Here you will be able to chat with all of our contributors and the heads of the project.
   - Read the documentation.
 You should start at the main README.md where you will find information on how to setup your computer to develop with Flutter and Rust.
+  - Read the technical wiki.
+This is where you will find all of our design documentation.
+(TBD)
   - Submit a Patch.
 We love to receive Pull Requests.
 If you are a beginner or a newcomer, here are some tasks for you to get ramped up:
     - Fix a typo in the code.
     - Fix a typo in the documentation.